Unique Request ID

 The unique request ID can be extracted as follows:

-In the browser by using the developement console (F12 → “Network”)
+In the browser, by using the development console (F12 → “Network”)

 In a custom API client by retrieving it from the response headers